Total Occlusion Late after Myocardial Infarction

 Expiration date: May 9, 2024

-It is well established the prompt reperfusion therapy within the first six hours of MI symptom onset can significantly reduce mortality and morbidity after MI, and reperfusion therapy with PCI/stenting or fibrinolysis is well established.
+It is well established that prompt reperfusion therapy within the first six hours of MI symptom onset can significantly reduce mortality and morbidity after MI, and reperfusion therapy with PCI/stenting or fibrinolysis is well established.
 However, it is not uncommon that a patient will undergo coronary angiography 12 or even 24 hours after MI, where a totally occluded artery is identified at that point in time.
 We present a case of such a patient and review a classic clinical trial that addresses this clinical situation.

 Learners participate in the interactive learning modules by correctly answering multiple choice questions dispersed throughout.
 Learners will be prompted to try again, if a question is answered incorrectly.The course will open in a new tab – to exit the course, simply close the tab.